-On May 30 2013 the US lifted sanctions on the sale of mobile phones and other communications devices, software and services in Iran.
+On May 30 2013, the US lifted sanctions on the sale of mobile phones and other communications devices, software and services in Iran.
 It is not yet clear what impact this will have on the local handset market, with devices still available under previous sanctions via back channels.
+In April 2015, Iran made headway in negotiations to lift the economic sanctions.
+On April 2, members of the P5+1 - the US, the UK, France, Russia, China plus Germany - agreed to lift sanctions against the Islamic Republic once a final deal on its nuclear programme is reached.
 Further, BMI believes the slow development of the local 3G market means demand for high-end devices from the likes of Apple are not likely to have wide appeal, but will remain restricted to a wealthy urban group, many of which have already acquired devices by circumventing sanctions.
 Nonetheless, the lifting of sanctions is expected to boost competition and push down prices.